Skip to contents

 Installing packages

-• If the question Do you want to install from sources the packages which need compilation? is asked (in a new window), accompanied by the remark There are binary versions available but the source versions are later and an overview in the console of the binary and source versions indicating if these need compilation, you should choose No if you have not installed Rtools: you will then get slightly less up to date package versions but a faster installation.
+• If the question Do you want to install from sources the packages which need compilation? is asked (in a new window), accompanied by the remark There are binary versions available but the source versions are later with an overview of the binary and source versions indicating if these need compilation, you can choose Yes to install the latest package versions by building them from source, or choose No to get slightly less up-to-date package versions but a faster installation.

+This question is only asked if you have installed Rtools.
+To install Rtools, see the section Rtools in the vignette Installing R, Rtools and RStudio: vignette("install_r", package = "checkrpkgs").
 If you want the latest version without using Rtools, you can try again a few days later: it usually takes a bit longer for the binaries (i.e., the package versions that do not have to be build from source) from CRAN and Bioconductor to be updated than for the source versions used by Rtools.

 Using packages

-• If a package appears not to be installed when you want to use a function from it (e.g., you get the error could not find function "<funcname>"), remember you need to run library(<pkgname>) to be able to use its functions.
+• If a package appears not to be installed when you want to use a function from it (e.g., you get the error could not find function "<func>"), remember you need to run library(<pkg>) to be able to use its functions.

-• If the warning package <pkgname> was built under R version 'x.y.z' occurs, you installed a binary package (i.e., not by building from source) that was prepared (‘compiled’) for an earlier version of R than the version of R you are currently using (run getRversion() to see your current R version).
+• If the warning package <pkg> was built under R version 'x.y.z' occurs, you installed a binary package (i.e., not by building from source) that was prepared (‘compiled’) for an earlier version of R than the version of R you are currently using (run getRversion() to see your current R version).
 The warning is issued because packages are not tested on versions of R that are older than the version they were built on.
 Therefore it is best to update R when installing packages.

 Information about packages